ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 ## View events bubbling

-The {@link module:engine/view/document~Document `view.Document`} is not only an {@link module:utils/observablemixin~Observable Observable} and {@link module:utils/emittermixin~Emitter Emitter} but it also implements the special {@link module:engine/view/observer/bubblingemittermixin~BubblingEmitter} interface (implemented by {@link module:engine/view/observer/bubblingemittermixin~BubblingEmitterMixin}).
+The {@link module:engine/view/document~Document `view.Document`} is not only an {@link module:utils/observablemixin~Observable Observable} and an {@link module:utils/emittermixin~Emitter Emitter} but it also implements the special {@link module:engine/view/observer/bubblingemittermixin~BubblingEmitter} interface (implemented by {@link module:engine/view/observer/bubblingemittermixin~BubblingEmitterMixin}).
 It provides a mechanism for bubbling events over the virtual DOM tree.

 It is different from the bubbling that you know from the DOM tree events bubbling.
 You do not register listeners on specific instances of the elements in the view document tree.
 Instead, you can register handlers for specific contexts.
 A context is either a name of an element, or one of the virtual contexts (`'$capture'`, `'$text'`, `'$root'`, `'$document'`), or a callback to match desired nodes.